bhattlab/phanta/README.md

 * `confidence_threshold` (default `0.1`).
 This parameter can range from 0 to 1.
 Higher values yield more confident classifications but reduce sensitivity.
 Please see [this link from the Kraken2 documentation](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#confidence-scoring) for more details.
 * `gzipped` (default `True`).
 This parameter should be `True` if your read files are gzipped, otherwise `False`.
 * `class_mem` (default `32`).
 This parameter specifies the memory in GB used for the classification step.
-As of preprint posting, this value must be at least `32`.
 * `class_threads` (default `16`).
 This parameter specifies the number of threads used for the classification step.
-If more threads are available, this parameter can be increased; otherwise, there is no need to change it.
-Recall that you must specify the maximum number of threads available in the `snakemake` command that executes the pipeline.
+Recall that you cannot specify more than your maximum number of threads available in the `snakemake` command that executes the pipeline.

 ### Parameters under *Specifications for step two - filtering false positive species*

 * `cov_thresh_viral` (default `0.1`).
-This parameter can range from 0 to 1 and essentially specifies a genome coverage requirement for a viral species be considered a "true positive" in a sample.
-For example, if this parameter is 0.1, that means that for a viral species to be considered a true positive in a sample, at least one genome in the species must be at least 10% covered by sample reads.
+This parameter can range from 0 to 1 and specifies a genome coverage requirement for a viral species to be considered a "true positive" in a sample.
+For example, if this parameter is 0.1, that means that for a viral species to be considered a true positive in a sample, at least one genome of the species must be at least 10% covered by sample reads.
 	* Each genome's coverage is estimated by dividing:
 		* The number of unique minimizers in the genome that are covered by sample reads, by
 		* The total number of unique minimizers in the genome.
 	* *Terminology note* - minimizers are very similar to kmers; for a more detailed description of what they are, please see [the Kraken2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1891-0).
 * `minimizer_thresh_viral` (default `0`).
-This parameter can take any value >= 0 and specifies an additional requirement, beyond genome coverage, for a viral species to be considered a "true positive" in a sample.
-For example, if this parameter is 10, that means that for a viral species to be considered a true positive in a sample, at least one genome in the species must have 10+ of its unique minimizers covered by sample reads.
+This parameter can take any value >= 0 and specifies an additional requirement for a viral species to be considered true positive in a sample.
+E.g., if this parameter is 10, that means at least one genome of the species must have 10+ of its unique minimizers covered by sample reads.
 * `cov_thresh_bacterial` and `minimizer_thresh_bacterial` are the analogous parameters for filtering bacterial species.

 ### Parameters under *Specifications for step three - per-species abundance estimation*

 * `read_length` (default `150`).
 This parameter specifies the read length.
-Please note: if you change this, you must first execute the following command, replacing the `/full/path/to/downloaded/database` with the appropriate path, and the `read_len` with the appropriate read length (e.g., 100).
-If you have fewer than 10 threads available, you will also need to change the argument to `-t`.
+Please note: if you change this value, you must first execute the following command to create an appropriate Bracken database:

-		bracken-build -d /full/path/to/downloaded/database -t 10 -l read_len
+		bracken-build -d /full/path/to/downloaded/database -t <threads> -l <read_length>

 * `filter_thresh` (default `10`).
-This parameter specifies one last false positive species filter - how many sample reads must have been classified to species X in step one for it to be considered truly present in the sample?
-This parameter is specific to the Bracken tool that is utilized in abundance estimation and is equivalent to the threshold parameter described in the [original Bracken documentation](https://github.com/jenniferlu717/Bracken).
+This parameter specifies one last false positive species filter - how many sample reads must have been classified to species X (in step one) for it to be considered truly present in the sample?
+This parameter is specific to the Bracken tool used for abundance estimation and is equivalent to the threshold parameter described in the [original Bracken documentation](https://github.com/jenniferlu717/Bracken).
 Note that this filter is uniform across all types of species (e.g., viral, bacterial).

-* `abund_est_mem` (default `32`).
-This parameter specifies the memory in GB used for the abundance estimation step.
-As of preprint posting, this value must be at least `26`.

 ### Additional parameters